Courses

 Capstone Internship

 Through the capstone internship, students gain hands-on work experience in renowned institutions and are matched with a mentor based on their career goals and interests.
-Example practicums and a list of current mentors are available.
+Example practica and a list of current mentors are available upon request.

-This is the capstone course in which students will be working to pursue defined research objectives in systems medicine.
-The internship will be conducted at NIH, FDA, local companies in the Washington, DC area or Georgetown University.
-Internships can be in basic research, BIG data analysis or biomedical sciences.
+This is the capstone course in which students work to pursue defined research objectives in systems medicine.
+The internship may be conducted at the NIH, FDA, Georgetown, or at local companies in the Washington, D.C., area.
+Internships can be in basic research, Big Data analysis or biomedical sciences.

 The aim of this course is to integrate the chemical and physical sciences to provide the molecular basis of protein function using structural biology approaches as tools.
 For an understanding of biological function, detailed knowledge of the three-dimensional structures of biological macromolecules and their interactions with ligands is required.
 This course will provide the basic knowledge needed to understand “structure-function” relationships and concepts of drug design.
 Students will understand the effect of mutations in disrupting the three-dimensional structure and ultimately leading to diseases.
 Students will also be exposed to basic concepts of pharmacogenomics.
 The course is suitable for scientists wishing to update their knowledge of molecular structural biology, or as part of the background studies of research students, particularly those whose undergraduate studies were in a different area.